AriFordsham/GHCWiki/template-haskell/blog-post-changes.md

 After parsing, GHC runs two completely separate passes, one after the other:

-- The **renamer** resolves scopes, fixing precisely which *binding site* is connected which *occurrence* of every variable.
+- The **renamer** resolves scopes, fixing precisely which *binding site* is connected to which *occurrence* of every variable.
 For example, you write

   ```wiki
   let x = \x -> x+1 in x